USF-CS326-S23/USF-CS326-S23.github.io/assignments/lab05.md

 The Process Status (ps) command enables users to see all of the currently exeucting processes on a machine.
 The xv6 kernel provides a direct keyboard shortcut (CTRL-P) to see a list of the currently running processes.
 While this was intended as quick way to see all processes, it has limitations.
 With the keyboard shortcut, there is no way to provide command line options to control the information provided in the process listing.
 Also, because the shortcut causes the kernel to print the process list directly to the console device, you cannot redirect the output of ps to a file or via a pipe to another process (like grep).

 We are going to build a proper user-level ps command for xv6 that requires us to implement a new system call similar to the ```fstat()``` system call to get file status information from the kernel.
-The in addition to learning about ps functionality, the goal of this lab is to get your familiar with implementing system calls and how send arguments and data from user level to kernel level and vice versa.
+In addition to learning about ps functionality, the goal of this lab is to get your familiar with implementing system calls and how send arguments and data from user level to kernel level and vice versa.

 ### Process Status